 A gritty, versatile Astros lifer who redefined the second base position with his hard-nosed play and historic hitting from both catcher and the infield.

-Craig Biggio didn't just play for the Houston Astros; he became the physical embodiment of the franchise's blue-collar spirit over two relentless decades.
-Drafted as a catcher, he quickly made an All-Star team behind the plate, a rare feat for a rookie.
-In a bold move to extend his career, he mastered second base, turning himself into a Gold Glove defender and forming one of baseball's most formidable double-play combinations.
-His game was built on hustle—he famously led the league in being hit by pitches, crowding the plate with a fearlessness that fueled his offensive production.
+Craig Biggio collected his 3,000th hit in an Astros uniform, the milestone capping two relentless decades with the franchise.
+Drafted as a catcher, he made an All-Star team behind the plate as a rookie.
+He mastered second base, earning a Gold Glove and forming one of baseball's most formidable double-play combinations.
+He famously led the league in being hit by pitches, crowding the plate with fearlessness.
 Alongside Jeff Bagwell, he anchored the 'Killer B's' era, leading Houston to its first World Series appearance in 2005.
-His 3,000th hit, a milestone achieved in an Astros uniform, cemented a legacy built not on flash but on consistent, durable excellence.
+Born in 1965, he built his game on hustle and consistent, durable excellence.

 1965–1980